-This battery has a thermal run-away containment system.
-The containment system includes vent tubes designed to carry vapor or smoke to the exterior of the aircraft in the event of a thermal run-away condition.
+This battery includes a thermal run-away containment system.
+The containment system includes a vent tube designed to carry vapor or smoke to the exterior of the aircraft in the event of a thermal run-away condition.
 There are no emissions during normal operation.
-Both tubes exiting the battery are for outflow, and both are required.
-For specific installation instructions based on a specific model aircraft and or battery mounting location, see the Appendix.
-Also, follow the below guidelines for properly installing the vent tubes:
+For specific installation instructions based on the type of aircraft and or battery mounting location, see the Appendix.
+Plus, follow the below guidelines for properly installing the vent tubes.

-• Route the vent tubes to the outside belly of the aircraft.
-Vent tubes should use existing battery drain fittings or exit drain holes on the exterior of the aircraft if available.
+- Route the vent tubes to the outside of the aircraft or a compartment sealed-off from the passenger cabin that is vented to the outside.
+Be sure emitted gases will not be directed to cabin air intakes.
+Vent tubes should use existing battery drain fittings on exterior of the aircraft if available.
 Leave at least 1" exposed on the outside of the aircraft.
-Cut the tube at a 45° angle towards the aft of the aircraft.

-- Routing of vent tubes should include a 6" or longer or downward sloping section so condensate drains to the outside of the aircraft. - Secure the vent tubes within 12" of the battery and within 12" of the aircraft exit.
-For example, the vent tube is secured at belly of the aircraft with a grommet and silicon (as it passes through the skin of the aircraft). - Be careful not to crush or restrict flow through the tubing. - The minimum bend radius is 3"; tighter bends could cause the tubing to kink. - The two 1/4" ID tubing can be connected to a wye fitting with 3/8" outlet tubing that leads to the outside of the aircraft. - Only EarthX supplied tubing should be used.
-The tubing is chemical resistant and rated for 400°F. - Be sure the entire barbed part of the tube fitting is completely inserted into the tubing.
+Cut the tube at a 45° angle towards the aft of the aircraft. - Routing of vent tubes should include a 6" or longer or downward sloping section so condensate drains to the outside of the aircraft. - Secure the vent tubes within 12" of the battery and or within 12" of the aircraft exit. - Be careful not to crush or restrict flow through the tubing. - The minimum bend radius is 3"; tighter bends could cause the tubing to kink. - The vent tubing should be chemical resistant and rated for 500°F (i.e. EarthX typically supplies Teflon tubing). - To install tubing to barbed fittings it is helpful to heat the tubing to a couple hundred degrees F. - Be sure the entire barbed part of the fitting is completely inserted into the tubing.

-The supplied elbows allow the vent tubes to be routed to the left or right side of the battery with minimal headroom requirements (when using the aluminum fittings).
-Fittings must be metal, Teflon or other material with at least a 400 °F temperature rating (i.e. nylon).
+If required 90° elbows may be used to make small radius corners.
+Fittings must be brass, stainless, Teflon or other material with at least a 400 °F temperature rating (i.e. nylon).
+Barbed fittings must not restrict flow.